CHAVI-India/SATHI/README.md

 8. It is possible to configure a minimum time interval between responses to the same questionnaire preventing spurious submissions.
 9. Permission based access to the page where users can access questionnaires.

+## Patient Portal

+A patient portal is provided which can be accessed by the patients themselves.
+They can use this to keep track of their questionnaires, their responses and see a graphical representation of the key issues that have affected them based on the responses to the questionnaires.
+This allows them be participants and beneficiaries of their responses.

 # Questionnaire designers

 For designers of questionnaires the following features are provided: